cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 ========================= ======================= =============================================================
 Supported LDAP Versions   2, 3                    Server supports LDAP 2 and 3
-Naming contexts           <...>                   Server stores information for 3 different DIT portions Alternative servers       None                    This is the only replica of the database Supported Controls        <...>                   Optional controls that can be sent in a request operation Supported Extentions      <...>                   Additional extended operations understood by the server
+Naming contexts           <...>                   Server stores information for 3 different DIT partitions Alternative servers       None                    This is the only replica of the database Supported Controls        <...>                   Optional controls that can be sent in a request operation Supported Extentions      <...>                   Additional extended operations understood by the server